 David is President of David M. Jones and Associates, a firm he created in 1985 that specializes in estate and insurance planning for families.
 David and his wife Judy are part-time residents, splitting their time between Montecito and Naples, Florida.
 David and Judy discovered Montecito on a California vacation almost 20 years ago.
 They are very involved in their scholarship fund for high school seniors and have awarded dozens of college scholarships over the last 10 years.
 He is a passionate Burgundy wine collector as well as a member of the Chevaliers du Tastevin based in France.
 David and Judy have been Lotusland members and supporters since 2012, and are Lotus Society members.

-Joseph was drawn to gardening and the arts when he was a boy.
-Growing up in an Air Force family and living in such far-flung places as South Texas, the Mississippi Gulf Coast, and the German Rhineland, he was exposed to a multitude of climates and plant communities, and to the gardening traditions in each of them.
-After graduating from Yale with a Bachelor’s degree in Architecture and the University of Virginia with a Master’s degree in Landscape Architecture, he settled in Southern California in 1994.
-He worked with Nancy Goslee Power in Santa Monica for over six years before establishing the office of Joseph Marek Landscape Architecture in 2001, specializing in residential projects at a variety of scales throughout California.
-Joseph is a licensed landscape architect and is a member of the American Society of Landscape Architects.
-He serves on the Board of Directors of the Garden Conservancy and on their West Coast Council.
-He is also a Regional Representative for The Garden Conservancy’s Open Days Program and has organized and shaped highly successful Open Days, managing a team of nearly 100 volunteers, in Los Angeles for the past ten years.
-Joseph began visiting Lotusland shortly after his arrival in California and has been a member and supporter since 2015.
-He lives in Santa Monica with his partner John Bernatz.
+Joseph Marek is a licensed landscape architect based in Los Angeles.who has been designing and building gardens for 25 years throughout California.
+Joseph began visiting Lotusland soon after his arrival in Southern California in 1994 and right after the gardens were opened to the public.
+He joined the Board of Trustees in January 2018 and is the current chair of the board’s Nominating & Governance Committee.
+Joseph was drawn to gardening and the arts as a young boy.
+Growing up in an Air Force family and living in such far-flung places as South Texas, the Mississippi Gulf Coast, the German Rhineland, and Tidewater Virginia, he was exposed to a multitude of climates and plant communities, and to the gardening traditions in each of them.
+After graduating from Yale with a Bachelor’s degree in Architecture and the University of Virginia with a Master’s degree in Landscape Architecture he settled in southern California in 1994.
+He worked with Nancy Goslee Power in Santa Monica for over six years before establishing the office of Joseph Marek Landscape Architecture in 2001.
+His design work is heavily influenced by his early exposure to gardens and by his continuing travels to gardens around the country and the world.
+Joseph works on gardens of all sizes but finds particular enjoyment designing personal gardens for individuals and families.
+In these intimate spaces, every opinion matters and every detail counts.
+Joseph also serves on the Board of Directors of The Garden Conservancy and on their West Coast Council and chairs the organization’s Open Days Committee.
+He is also a Regional Ambassador for the Open Days Program and has organized and shaped highly successful Open Days – managing a team of nearly 100 volunteers – in Los Angeles for the past ten years.
+Joseph is an ardent advocate for organ donation.
+His partner, John Bernatz, was the recipient of a kidney donation in 2017 from an altruistic living donor.
+Both he and his donor are thriving today.
+Joseph is also dedicated to celebrating diversity and all the good that it brings—from the plant habitats in the gardens he creates to our society and nation as a whole.

 Mimi was born in Pennsylvania and is a graduate of Adelphi University in New York.
 She traveled extensively before coming west to Sun Valley, Idaho, where she met her future husband while on a small plane, and they eventually moved to Los Angeles.
 Mimi has been very active in the Santa Barbara community since moving here in 1999 after her husband passed away.
 She has served on the Women’s Board of the Santa Barbara Museum of Art, the Maritime Museum Auxiliary Board and the non-profit Adventures in Caring Board for many years.
 Mimi was President of the Women’s group of the Santa Barbara Yacht Club after serving as treasurer for two years and on the hospitality committee for two years.
 Mimi has been a Lotusland member and donor since 2000, and is a Lotus Society member.